photo by hikesterson via iStock

 Cleaning the home before photos are taken is absolutely critical, especially in the kitchens and bathrooms.

 Real estate photos - good ones, anyway - will be clear, bright, and sharply in focus.
 That means that fingerprints on appliances, water spots on bathroom mirrors, and dirty clothes stashed in a corner of a kid’s room will be on full display.
+You can also view another post about photography projects.

 photo by akurtz via iStock